 Initial, follow up, and annual training is provided by FFP experts in JR for new and veteran staff.
 The key training outcome for parole counselors is to stay fresh and energized to work with this challenging population.
 Adhering to model principles and receiving regular consultation and support are critical elements to their continued success.

-Functional Family Parole has shown positive and effective outcomes in three interim studies and two preliminary evaluations by Indiana University.
-The 2009 report found that FFP:
+Functional Family Parole has shown positive and effective outcomes in three interim studies10 11 12 and two preliminary evaluations13 14 by Indiana University.
+The 2009 report15 found that FFP: